Introduction to Azure managed disks

 Direct upload makes it easy to transfer your vhd to an Azure managed disk.
 Previously, you had to follow a more involved process that included staging your data in a storage account.
 Now, there are fewer steps.
 It is easier to upload on premises VMs to Azure, upload to large managed disks, and the backup and restore process is simplified.
 It also reduces cost by allowing you to upload data to managed disks directly without attaching them to VMs.
 You can use direct upload to upload vhds up to 32 TiB in size.

-Private Link support for managed disks is currently in preview, and can be used to import or export a managed disk internal to your network.
+Private Link support for managed disks can be used to import or export a managed disk internal to your network.
 Private Links allow you to generate a time bound Shared Access Signature (SAS) URI for unattached managed disks and snapshots that you can use to export the data to other regions for regional expansion, disaster recovery, and forensic analysis.
 You can also use the SAS URI to directly upload a VHD to an empty disk from on-premises.
 Now you can leverage Private Links to restrict the export and import of managed disks so that it can only occur within your Azure virtual network.
 Private Links allows you to ensure your data only travels within the secure Microsoft backbone network.

 Managed disks offer two different kinds of encryption.
 The first is Server Side Encryption (SSE), which is performed by the storage service.
 The second one is Azure Disk Encryption (ADE), which you can enable on the OS and data disks for your VMs.